KnowageLabs/Knowage-Server-Chef/README.md

 # Knowage-Server-Chef
-Chef deployment script for Knowage Server https://www.knowage-suite.com
+Chef deployment script for Knowage Server https://www.knowage-suite.com.
+This recipe will automatically download, install and start Docker and Docker Compose with a container for the Knowage Web application and a container with MySQL database for metadata.

 ## Usage